mongodb/docs-c/source/docs-libmongoc/guides/connection-pooling.rst

   mongoc_client_pool_push (pool, client);

-The :symbol:`mongoc_client_t` object is not thread-safe, only the :symbol:`mongoc_client_pool_t` is.
+The :ref:`mongoc_client_t` object is not thread-safe, only the :ref:`mongoc_client_pool_t` is.

 When the driver is in pooled mode, your program's operations are unblocked as soon as monitoring discovers a usable server.
 For example, if a thread in your program is waiting to execute an "insert" on the primary, it is unblocked as soon as the primary is discovered, rather than waiting for all secondaries to be checked as well.

 The pool opens one connection per server for monitoring, and each client opens its own connection to each server it uses for application operations.
 Background monitoring threads re-scan servers independently roughly every 10 seconds.
 This interval is configurable with ``heartbeatFrequencyMS`` in the connection string.
-(See :symbol:`mongoc_uri_t`.)
+(See :ref:`mongoc_uri_t`.)

-The connection string can also specify ``waitQueueTimeoutMS`` to limit the time that :symbol:`mongoc_client_pool_pop` will wait for a client from the pool.
-(See :symbol:`mongoc_uri_t`.)
+The connection string can also specify ``waitQueueTimeoutMS`` to limit the time that :ref:`mongoc_client_pool_pop` will wait for a client from the pool.
+(See :ref:`mongoc_uri_t`.)
 If ``waitQueueTimeoutMS`` is specified, then it is necessary to confirm that a client was actually returned:

 .. code-block:: c